siyul-park/uniflow/README.md

 ## 📚 Learn More

-- [Getting Started](./docs/getting_started.md): CLI usage and workflow management.
+- [Getting Started](./docs/getting_started.md): Learn about CLI installation and workflow management.
-- [Key Concepts](./docs/key_concepts.md): Understanding nodes, ports, and packets.
+- [Core Concepts](./docs/key_concepts.md): Understand key concepts such as nodes, connections, ports, and packets.
-- [Architecture](./docs/architecture.md): Workflow execution and node specification loading.
+- [Architecture](./docs/architecture.md): Explore the specification loading and workflow execution process.
-- [Flowchart](./docs/flowchart.md): Detailed explanation of workflow compilation and runtime processes.
+- [Flowchart](./docs/flowchart.md): A step-by-step guide to compilation and runtime processes.
-- [Debugging](./docs/debugging.md): Debug workflows, set breakpoints, and start sessions.
+- [Debugging](./docs/debugging.md): Find troubleshooting and debugging tips.
-- [User Extensions](./docs/user_extensions.md): Add features and integrate external services.
+- [User Extensions](./docs/user_extensions.md): Learn how to add new nodes and integrate services.

-## 🌐 Community and Support
+## 🌐 Community & Support

-- [Discussion Forum](https://github.com/siyul-park/uniflow/discussions): Share questions and feedback.
+- [Discussion Forum](https://github.com/siyul-park/uniflow/discussions): Ask questions and share feedback.
-- [Issue Tracker](https://github.com/siyul-park/uniflow/issues): Submit bugs or request features.
+- [Issue Tracker](https://github.com/siyul-park/uniflow/issues): Report bugs and request features.

 ## 📜 License

-This project is available under the [MIT License](./LICENSE).
-You are free to use, modify, and distribute it in accordance with the terms.
+This project is distributed under the [MIT License](./LICENSE).
+You are free to use, modify, and distribute it.

 <!-- Go -->